visgl/deck.gl/dev-docs/RFCs/v6.x/gpu-aggregation-enhancements.md

 Update `run` method to accept weights as an array of objects with following values.
 Each object will result in one aggregation cycle.

-  * id (String) : used to identify the corresponding aggregation buffer and texture in return object.
+  * `id` (String) : used to identify the corresponding aggregation buffer and texture in return object.
 Must be unique for each weights object.
-  * values (Array) : ArrayBufferView with weight values.
+  * `values` (Array) : ArrayBufferView with weight values.
-  * size (Number, default: 1, minValue: 1, maxValue: 3) : Size of a single weight instance.
+  * `size` (Number, default: 1, minValue: 1, maxValue: 3) : Size of a single weight instance.
 Determines how many distinct weights exist in the array.
-  * operation (Enum {SUM, MEAN, MIN or MAX}, default: SUM) : Defines aggregation operation.
+  * `operation` (Enum {SUM, MEAN, MIN or MAX}, default: SUM) : Defines aggregation operation.
-  * needMinMax (Boolean, default: false) : when true additional aggregation steps are performed to calculate total min and max aggregation values.
+  * `needMinMax` (Boolean, default: false) : when true additional aggregation steps are performed to calculate total min and max aggregation values.
-  * combineMinMax (Boolean, default: false) : Applicable only when `needMinMax` is set.
-When true, both min and max values are calculated in single aggregation step, but only does this for first weight (i.e if `size` is 2 or 3, min and max values are calculated only for first weight)
+  * `combineMinMax` (Boolean, default: false) : Applicable only when `needMinMax` is set.
+When true, both min and max values are calculated in single aggregation step using `blendEquationSeparate` WebGL API.
+But since Alpha channel can only contain one float, it will perform both min and max on first weight only, i.e. recommend to set this option to true, only when `size` equal 1.

 Existing single weight array can be supported as deprecated by internally converting it into an array with single object, {id: 'weights', values: weights, needMinMax: true, combineMinMax: true}.